The National Feral Pig Action Plan

 We will work closely with our stakeholders to tackle these issues together.

-The Co-ordinator is also leading the development and implementation of the National Feral Pig Action Plan.
-The National Feral Pig Action Plan will set out a range of actions to improve feral pig management in Australia.
-The plan will provide for sustained action, investment, capacity and capability over the long-term.
+The Co-ordinator is also leading the implementation of the National Feral Pig Action Plan.
+The National Feral Pig Action Plan sets out a range of actions to reduce feral pig impacts and enhance the effectiveness of their management by land managers, using integrated best practice management methods.
+The Plan supports coordinated and sustained action, capacity and capability over the long-term by land managers, working together.

 Agreed principles and guidelines that inform actions of stakeholders, including landholders, governments, communities, industry and research providers, to support whole-of-population control.